StephanTLavavej/STL/README.md

     + If you created your fork after the Status Chart was added, this will update the `gh-pages` branch in your fork.
 9. `git checkout -b my-pages --track %GH_USER%/gh-pages`
     + This will create a branch named `my-pages`; you can choose a different name.
     + You can run `git branch -vv` to see what this has achieved.
-The remote branches (in the official repo and your fork) need to be named `gh-pages` in order to be published via GitHub Pages.
+By default, the remote branches (in the official repo and your fork) need to be named `gh-pages` in order to be published via GitHub Pages.
 Your local `gh-pages` branch tracks the official repo, while your local `my-pages` branch tracks your fork.
 10. `npm ci`
     + This will download the dependencies listed in `package.json` and locally install them to a `node_modules` subdirectory.